 His current project, Tokyo Mo-dan brings together, for broader discussion, a platform engaging a range of subjects important to understanding modern Japan.
 In this work Tokyo's architectural and urban design legacy are forefront but individual landmarks within this series help highlight aspects of the fascinating social and political history of a nation and its mammoth capital.
 The presentation of Tokyo Mo-dan is in development now.
-Collaborators are being sought to contribute essays on topics raised by the work and for curatorial development in the presentation of this decade long research project.
+Collaborators are being sought to contribute essays on topics raised by the work and for curatorial development in the presentation of this decade long in-depth project.

 In the early 1990s Feldman began concentrating on architectural photography as a way of exploring and addressing histories that have struggled to become known.
 Work in Philadelphia concentrated on the conflicts and questions "written" across the facades of historic buildings and established subject testimonies that illuminate our understanding of the deep urban decline the city experienced in the late 20th Century.
 Through Feldman’s photography we discover the stories imbedded within buildings, encapsulating stories about the nature of societies, their design, political and social histories as well as there fate and regard by the authorities.